vishalanand/CV-UCSD/README.md

-# Computer Vision - University of California, San Diego
+# Computer Vision - University of California, Santa Cruz

 ##Localization of humans, the first step